A dog itching and scratching all the time is no fun!

 Itchy Dogs and Their Allergies

-An itchy skin can be caused by a long list of allergens.
+Itchy skin can be caused by a long list of allergens.
 The process of finding the allergen triggering your dog’s skin allergies can be a tedious one.
 Especially if you are not willing or able to fork out the money for allergy testing.

 One of the best ways to find the trigger is by removing as many potential allergens as possible.
 Then slowly add them back one by one, until you find the culprit.

-Atopic dermatitis and contact dermatitis are the banes of many a dog’s existence.
+Atopic dermatitis and contact dermatitis are the banes of many a dog’s existences.
 They start with a small itch but have dogs scratching themselves raw and bloody over time.
 Your vet should be able to talk you through these skin allergies though!

 These are some of the more common triggers: